3.11.2007

 2 Chinese sausage (I used the large fresh kind from Quang Tran, Inc., which gives me 4 slices per sausage.
 You may need more if the kind you use is smaller.)

-1 small jicama, roughly 3 inches in diameter
+1 small jicama, roughly 3 inches in diameter, julienned or grated

 2 eggs